-The original Delmonico’s and the original Sherry’s are long gone but the present managements of the enterprises bearing those names by legal sanction have begun to work in their humble wavs, they proclaim, to create a new sense of elegance amid the rat race.
+The original Delmonico’s and the original Sherry’s are long gone, but the present management of the enterprises bearing those names by legal sanction have begun to work in their humble ways, they proclaim, to create a new sense of elegance amid the rat race.

 The capitals of this Great Society fast-buck renaissance are Delmonico’s Hotel, 502 Park Ave. at 59th St., and the Louis Sherry restaurants at Lincoln Center.
 The very names of Sherry’s and Delmonico’s echo an old New York rivalry like the Giants and the Dodgers — fancier, maybe, but just as bitter.